bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 production.
 READMEs should contain information about two impressive features that you implemented in your project, the technologies used, how to install the program, and anything else that makes you stand out as a software developer.
-Think of READMEs as the “first impression” that prospective employers, colleagues, and peers will have of you as a developer.
-You want their first impression to be “wow, this person is thorough and this project sounds interesting,” not “oh no, typos, missing instructions, and snores-galore.”
+Think of READMEs as the "first impression" that prospective employers, colleagues, and peers will have of you as a developer.
+You want their first impression to be "wow, this person is thorough and this project sounds interesting," not "oh no, typos, missing instructions, and snores-galore."
 When it is time to create your README, you should allocate about three hours to guarantee you have enough time to make your project shine.
 README.md files are written using markdown syntax (.md) which makes them appear